clustermin/fastcron/src/content/blog/priority-level.md

 You can set the group priority when adding/editing a group.
 Changing a group priority will update all its cronjobs to the same priority.

+## Export priority

+The default export file's priority is Higher.
+When a team member exports cronjobs to a JSON file, the export file will have the same priority as them.
+Team members can view, download, import, and delete export files with the same priority or lower.

 ## Environment variable priority

 You can set the variable priority when adding/editing a variable.